We may receive compensation when you click on links to products from our partners.

 1. Freshen Up

-Like many people, chances are you’re guilty of the biggest cv sin out there.
-You simply fire off the same résumé you used last time you were job hunting.
-Whether that was 5 months ago, or 5 years ago.
-True, your career and education history might not have changed since then, but your experiences and skillsets may have.Getting an interview and landing your dream job is pretty difficult right now.
+You might, like many others, fall into a common trap when it comes to your CV.
+You may be using the same résumé that you crafted for your previous job hunt, regardless of whether it was five months or five years ago.
+Granted, your career and education history might remain the same, but your experiences and skill sets are likely to have evolved over time.Getting an interview and landing your dream job is pretty difficult right now.
 Get it right, and you’re one step closer to your dream job.
 Get it wrong, and it’s back to the drawing board before you know it.
 Never fear though, as help is at hand.Click To Tweet

 As well as your information being out of date, the whole ‘feel’ of your résumé could be stuck in the 1990s.
 If this sounds like you, freshen up